How to play the Accordion: Uniformity and the (non-)conservativity of the linear approximation of the {\lambda}-calculus (extended version): Abstract

 \section{Abstract}

 Twenty years after its introduction by Ehrhard and Regnier, differentiation in λ-calculus and in linear logic is now a celebrated tool.
-In particular, it allows to write the Taylor formula in various λ-calculi, hence providing a theory of linear approximations for these calculi.
-In the standard λ-calculus, this linear approximation is expressed by results stating that the (possibly) infinitary β-reduction of λ-terms is simulated by the reduction of their Taylor expansion: in terms of rewriting systems, the resource reduction (operating on Taylor approximants) is an extension of the β-reduction.
+In particular, it allows to establish a Taylor expansion formula for various λ-calculi, hence providing a theory of linear approximations for these calculi.
+In the pure λ-calculus, the linear approximants of λ-terms supporting this Taylor expansion are the terms of a so-called resource calculus, which is equipped with a finitary (strongly normalising) reduction; and the efficiency of this linear approximation is expressed by results stating that the (possibly) infinitary β-reduction of λ-terms is simulated by the reduction of their Taylor expansions, which is induced by the iterated reduction of resource terms.
+In terms of rewriting systems, resource reduction (operating on infinite linear combinations of Taylor approximants) is an extension of β-reduction.

-In this paper, we address the converse property, conservativity: are there reductions of the Taylor approximants that do not arise from an actual β-reduction of the approximated term?
+In this article, we address the converse property, conservativity: do all reductions between Taylor expansions arise from actual β-reductions?
 We show that if we restrict the setting to finite terms and β-reduction sequences, then the linear approximation is conservative.
 However, as soon as one allows infinitary reduction sequences this property is broken.
 We design a counter-example, the Accordion.
-Then we show how restricting the reduction of the Taylor approximants allows to build a conservative extension of the β-reduction preserving good simulation properties.
-This restriction relies on uniformity, a property that was already at the core of Ehrhard and Regnier's pioneering work.
+Then we show how restricting the reduction of the Taylor approximants allows to build a conservative extension of the β-reduction preserving good simulation properties; this restriction relies on uniformity, a property that was already at the core of Ehrhard and Regnier's pioneering work.
+Finally, we extend our work to β$\bot$-reductions, which play a key role in λ-calculus as they relate a λ-term to its Böhm tree.